hotosm/learnosm/_posts/en/mobile-mapping/0900-12-30-mobile_mapping.md

 >   **Note:** Before proceeding any further, verify that GPS is available and
 >   active for the device.
 In Android, go to **Settings \> Location** and enable it.
->   Remember, GPS don’t work inside buildings!
+>   Remember, GPS doesn’t work inside buildings!